chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 #### [1] The problem

-Before going into solution and available options, lets understand the problem taht we are trying to address.
+Before going into solution and available options, lets understand the problem that we are trying to address.
 In general form, this is the problem

 > I have some work to be done.
 But that is a slow process and takes time.
 How do I do other stuffs while that slow operation is running, rather than just sit idle and wait for it to complete.